 If your trailer were also damaged, then a claim would depend upon your specific car insurance policy and its interpretations.
 Coverage for trailers and related equipment varies.

 In general, most car insurance policies extend your car’s liability coverages (bodily injury and property damage) to a trailer when the trailer is being towed by your insured vehicle.
-However, your vehicle’s own collision and comprehensive coverages usually won’t extend to your trailer.
-Instead, you’d need to place these coverages on the trailer by listing it on your policy and paying an additional premium for the extra coverage.

 It’s possible that your future auto insurance rates will rise due to you making a collision claim for your van.
 Likely your car insurance company will find that you were negligent in some manner, and that is why the trailer came off the ball and hit your van causing the damage.
 If rates do rise, shop around for car insurance and see if another insurer offers lower rates, even with claims on your record.